fspacheco/playground-UlMWyvCJ/lessons/lesson6.md

 }
 ```

-# Search for occurrence of any character - `strpbrk`
+# Search for occurrence of any character in a string - `strpbrk`

 Using `strchr` one can find if a string contain a single character.
 What if someone wants to find if a string contains any character from a group of character?
 That's what `strpbrk` does.